Rabbani (group)

-Rabbani is a quasi-traditional Malaysia-based nasheed group and currently consisted 8 members.
-Best known as a nasyid group that adds more modern aspects to its music.
-Therefore, making it sound less like a wall percussion.
+Rabbani is a Malaysian nasheed group, currently consisting of 8 members.
+Best known as a quasi-traditional nasyid group that incorporates modern aspects to its music.

 History

-Pre-Rabbani Band
+Pre-Rabbani and debuts

-Before the establishment of Rabbani, fellow members of nowadays Rabbani, notably Mohammed Asri Ibrahim were a member of NadaMurni, a nasheed group managed by the OVA recording company within Al-Arqam sect.
-After the banning of Al-Arqam in 1994, NadaMurni dissolved and later become several other groups like Rabbani and Hijjaz.
+Before the group was formed, Mohammed Asri Ibrahim was part of NadaMurni, a nasheed group managed by the OVA recording company within Al-Arqam sect.
+After Al-Arqam was banned in 1994, NadaMurni was dissolved.

-Early beginnings and debut

-Rabbani originally debuted on March 1, 1997 with 13 members and led by vocalist, Mohammed Asri Ibrahim.
-Their first album, a self-titled affair released in 1997 was a success, selling more than 90,000 copies.
-Their songs such as Assalamualaikum, Munajat and Solla Alaikallah becomes popular.
+Rabbani was established on March 1, 1997 with 13 members and led by Mohammed Asri Ibrahim.
+Their first album 'self-titled' released in 1997 sold more than 90,000 copies.

 Breakthrough success and line-up changes

-Rabbani released ten more albums by the time of 2005's Suara Takbir.
-That album was released as a "contribution" to the Islamic holy month of Ramadhan.
-Rabbani tasted greater success with Pergi Tak Kembali and Intifadha even though it has been criticised.
-They were accused of producing mixed and shoddy albums thus damaging the image of existing nasyid songs through their innovative courage solely for commercial pursuit.
-They also released three compilation albums, the most recent being 2004's Yalla Beena!
-(English: Let's Go!).
-After the death of the group leader and main vocalist, Mohamed Asri Ibrahim due to heart attack on August 13, 2009, the position was taken by the other member, Zulkiflee and they continued to promote as 8 members with the released of new album Mahabbah on December 18, 2009.
+Rabbani released ten more albums until 2005, in which it released the album Suara Takbir during Ramadhan.
+Rabbani tasted greater success with Pergi Tak Kembali and Intifada even though it has been criticised.
+They also released three compilation albums, the most recent one being Yalla Beena (English: Let's Go!) in 2004.
+After the death of the group leader and main vocalist, Mohamed Asri Ibrahim, from a heart attack on August 13, 2009, the group released the album Mahabbah in December 18, 2009.